leiliu7/Data-Analytics-Data-Science-Portfolio/README.md

 📫 Contact

-Feel free to connect or reach out if you'd like to collaborate or learn more about my work:
+Thanks for reviewing my portfolio, please feel free to connect if you'd like to collaborate or learn more about my work:

 Email: [lauraliu1117@gmail.com]